Coronavirus mental health issues are very real.

 - Don’t compare yourself to anyone else.
 This goes along with the shoulds.
 Right now, the biggest stress that I’m seeing around the comparative thinking is the fact that Moms have to homeschool their kids.
 I have seen people posting these photos on social media of their kids beautiful classrooms and the amazing and creative activities that they are doing with their kids.
 That’s great.
 But if you can’t homeschool your kids for various reasons, you cannot worry about that.
 This is very low down on the priority list right now.
 The priority is taking care of yourselves and your children both physically and emotionally.
 Another thing is people using this time to learn a new skill, learn an instrument, get in shape, write their novels… just don’t get into that comparative thinking.
 Something that lot of people try is learning a new language where places like UKLP have started offering online lessons post covid, so you can learn with a teacher and get the skilled support that you need.
 It is good to learn new skills because it can serve as a distraction but also as a method of relaxation therapy.
 Great if people can reframe and do that, but again, everyone has their own coping skills.

 - Don’t beat yourself up about a messy house!
 Is your house a mess?
 So is mine.
 Do you have kids at home who are tearing your house shred to shred?
 Can you not even face cleaning?
 Don’t sweat it.
 Do what you can.
 My musts are having a clean bathroom and kitchen and having my bedroom be clean.
 So my bedroom is now off limits to my kids.
 The rest of the house is a war zone.
 But there is only so much I can do right now with small (and very, very hyper and one profoundly autistic) children at home all day every day.
 I have to work and I have to keep myself sane and I have to pay attention to my children.
 At the beginning I found myself cleaning in all my spare time– unfortunately, it became a task of Sisyphean proportions.
 My kids were bummed because the moment I wasn’t in front of my computer seeing clients or working, I was furiously cleaning and getting stressed out about it.
 Try to give yourself a break.
 Figure out what your most important things are – for me, I sweep, I make sure that the kitchen and bathroom are clean and I’m done.
+If necessary, you can look for appliances that can make your cleaning job easier; Reliable steam cleaners, for example, can prove to be great when you want to mop and get rid of dust, mold, mildew, and quickly clean up the place.
 For other people, especially those without kids, cleaning is a coping mechanism.
 They are going full on Kon Mari and decluttering and having fun with it.
 If that’s something that you love and you find pleasure in, do it!
 But do what YOU can and what works for YOUR situation, not what everyone is posting on social media.
 You can only be you and you can only be part of your situation.
 No one else has the same situation as you do.
 We are all in this together yes, but we all have very different life circumstances.
 No beating yourself up for looking at your own situation and acting accordingly within what your life circumstances allow for.

 - Discover things that help you to get the same feeling that you are looking for when you are using food and alcohol to self-soothe.
 Your coping mechanisms are your coping mechanisms, and often, they make you feel good in the moment but horrible on the other side.
 When you are about to engage in a coping mechanism that doesn’t serve you, tell yourself that you can certainly do the behavior, but give yourself some time first.
 Utilize the delay and distract method.
 Set a timer for 20 minutes and tell yourself that you can do your behaviors after the timer goes off.
 While waiting, try to deeply engage your whole sensory system to give your mind and body a break so that you can get some peace and relaxation – things to try: